Project status: In Progress

 Please find below the concept plans for the proposed development at 44-46 Marsden Street, Dickson.

-It is proposed to consolidate these two blocks and replace the two existing aged dwellings with 6 x 2-bedroom adaptable Class C villas.
+It is proposed to consolidate these two blocks and replace the two existing aged dwellings with five 2-bedroom adaptable Class C dwellings.
 By developing new and improved properties, we ensure safe, affordable and secure housing choices are in place for everyone.

 3 December, 2018